Master of Music Curriculum Outline

 entire program of study is also required after the successful

-The Graduate Music Diagnostic Exams in music theory, music
+The Graduate Music Diagnostic Exams in music theory and music

 administered immediately prior to the start of classes each

 semester.
 Student performance on these exams may indicate a need

 for review coursework in these areas in addition to the

 distribution requirements listed below.